 I just designed this table.
 Please critique.

-I was dissatisfied with the Japanese Name Generator at http://www.rpginspiration.com/tables/ModernJapaneseMale.ipt because it drew from predefined names (so there was little actual randomization).
+http://www.rpginspiration.com/tables/ModernJapaneseMale.ipt because it drew from predefined names (so there was little actual randomization).
 I stared at the Japanese names in the table until I saw a pattern.
 Japanese generally follows a consonant-vowel or vowel-consonant form, and almost always end with a vowel.

 After weighting the letters differently for generating Japanese names, I've had moderate success.